FlexMeasures/flexmeasures/documentation/dev/data.rst

    flexmeasures add forecasts

 Check out it's ``--help`` content to learn more.
 You can set which assets and which time window you want to forecast.
 Of course, making forecasts takes a while for a larger dataset.
-You can also simply queue a job with this command.
+You can also simply queue a job with this command (and run a worker to process the :ref:`redis-queue`).

-Just to note: There are also commands to get rid of data, e.g.:
+Just to note, there are also commands to get rid of data, such as:

 .. code-block:: bash